John Brown of Haddington

 was also acquainted with the French, Italian, German, Arabic, Persian, Syriac, and Ethiopic.
 His early career was varied, and he was in succession a travelling merchant, a soldier in the Edinburgh garrison in 1745, and a school-master.
 He was, from 1750 till his death, minister of the Burgher branch of the Secession Church in Haddington.
-From 1768 he was professor of divinity for his denomination, and was mainly responsible for the training of its ministry.
+From 1768 he was professor of divinity for his denomination, and was mainly responsible for the training of its ministers.
 He gained a just reputation for learning and piety.
 The best of his many works are his Self-Interpreting Bible and Dictionary of the Bible, works that were long very popular.
 The former was translated into Welsh.
 He also wrote an Explication of the Westminster Confession, and a number of biographical and historical sketches.